catenax-ng/tx-sd-factory/README.md

 from known ontology.
 This object carries the claims the SD-Factory signs.
 The document is published on the [github repository of the project](src/main/resources/verifiablecredentials.jsonld/sd-document-v0.3.jsonld).
 The vocabulary URL can be changed when will be provided by Trusted Framework.
-Currently, the vocabulary is defined here:
+Currently, the vocabulary is defined here:-

 ```json
 {